 A caveat was recorded, however, that the Wife was at liberty to comply with the order of the DNA test.
 If she disregarded it, concerned Court would determine the allegation of infidelity by drawing a presumption of the nature contemplated in Section 114 .
 By adopting the above course, it was felt, “the issue of infidelity alone would be determined, without expressly disturbing the presumption contemplated under Section 112… even though… undoubtedly the issue of legitimacy (of the child) would also be incidentally involved.”

 Case facts in Ramkanya Bai and Dipanwita are evidently different.
 Bharatram pointed to no third wheel, while Ronobroto certainly did.
 “Case to Case Basis” might be a modest attempt to guard the moral high handedness of a Supreme Court Judge, but when Hon’ble Justice J.S.
-Khehar points aptly that the DNA test is the most “authentic, rightful and correct” mean for the Wife too – we know, that in between 2010 and 2015, the Judges have certainly have woken up to scientific means to ascertain a truth (even though, some of them do not know what Euclid’s Theorem is).
+Khehar points aptly that the DNA test is the most “authentic, rightful and correct” mean for the Wife too – we know, that in between 2010 and 2015, the Judges have certainly have woken up to scientific means to ascertain a truth (even though, some of them still do not know what Euclid’s Theorem is).